RohanJ27/Calorie-Tracker/README.md

 ![Alt Text](https://i.sstatic.net/ITq6c.png "Optional Tooltip")

-5. Create a Edamam API account
+5. Create an Edamam API account

 - Edamam is the API that we use to search for recipes and returns the recipes back in JSON format.
 We can search for recipes with filters of ingredients, dietary restrictions, and macro goals!